 Gives grace and truth to life’s unquiet dream.

-In this stanza, Shelley proceeds to assert that no voice from greater and graceful world has ever given such answers to questions asked by the poets as supplied by Intellectual Beauty.
+In this stanza of ‘Hymn to Intellectual Beauty’, Shelley proceeds to assert that no voice from the greater and graceful world has ever given such answers to questions asked by the poets as supplied by Intellectual Beauty.
 Even the Trinity of God, and Ghost and Heaven remain records of the useless attempts to explain things and not succeeding.
 Their responses, which are recorded in the Bible, whose magic remains weak, the power of which does not succeed in separating what is felt and what is seen.

 Love, Hope, and Self-esteem, like clouds depart